 Common stock outstanding after this offering: 14,292,212 (1) Use of proceeds: We will not receive any proceeds from the sale of shares in this offering by the selling stockholders.
-However, we may receive proceeds of up to \$2,260,834 from the exercise of the warrants if the warrants are exercised for cash.
+However, we may receive proceeds of up to \$2,260,834 from the exercise of the sale of the sale of shares in this offering by the selling stockholders. warrants if the warrants are exercised for cash.